-- (1) In accordance with SEC regulations, the percentage calculations are based on 19,309,839 shares of Common Stock issued and outstanding as of April 12, 2018. - (a) Includes 470,800 shares owned by Elias Charles & Co LLC of which Mr. Tryforos is the managing member.
-Also includes 29,024 shares owned by others for which Mr. Tryforos has shared dispositive power, but no voting power. - (b) Shares beneficially owned by Mr. Roberts include 138,759 unvested shares of restricted stock for which, although unvested, Mr. Roberts has voting control. - (c) Based on information obtained directly from Mr. Vassalluzzo on January 16, 2018. - (d) Includes 20,000 shares owned by GCM Partners, LP, a limited partnership of which GCM GP, LLC is the sole general partner.
-Ms. Flanagan is a member-manager of GCM GP, LLC and shares voting and dispositive power over these shares. - (e) Includes shares referenced in (a), (b) and (d), above.
+- (1) The percentages have been calculated in accordance with SEC regulations based on 18,797,071 shares of Common Stock issued and outstanding as of April 11, 2019. - (a) Includes 422,905 shares owned by Elias Charles & Co LLC of which Mr. Tryforos is the managing member.
+Also includes 20,185 shares owned by others for which Mr. Tryforos has shared dispositive power, but no voting power. - (b) Shares beneficially owned by Mr. Roberts include 127,000 unvested shares of restricted stock for which, although unvested, Mr. Roberts has voting control. - (c) Based on information obtained directly from Mr. Vassalluzzo on January 17, 2019 and on information in the Prescott Form 4 (as defined in (f) below).
+Includes 2,758 shares owned by certain family members as to which shares Mr. Vassalluzzo has sole power to vote or direct the vote and to dispose or direct the disposition.
+Mr. Vassalluzzo is a managing member of Prescott General Partners LLC, whose beneficial ownership is described in (f) below. - (d) Includes 14,000 shares owned by GCM GP, LP, a limited partnership of which GCM GP, LLC is the sole general partner.
+Ms. Flanagan is a member-manager of GCM GP, LLC and shares voting and dispositive power over these shares. - (e) Includes shares referenced in (a), (b), (c) and (d), above.